The visit to this Tirumoolanathar

 Durga… Durga is standing on a lotus

 hastam.
-Durga also wears ornament and yagnopaveetha.
+Durga also wears ornaments and yagnopaveetha.

 Her crow flag and broomstick are shown on her back.
 Her son Mandhan and